fastrgv/RufasSlider/README.md

 ## What's new:

+**ver 3.3.9 -- 21sep26**

+* Enlarged hard-coded constant in TrafficRush that was causing errors/freezes.
+* Improved robustness of all puzzles.

 **ver 3.3.8 -- 17sep26**

 * Added "restarting" message on the terminal window whenever user hits the r-key.
 * Improved response to direction-keys.
-* Corrected code possibly causing movement freezes.
+* Corrected code that possibly caused movement freezes.

 **ver 3.3.7 -- 9feb26**

 * Replace wrong DLLs so that Windows puzzles all run properly.

 **ver 3.3.6 -- 17aug24**